mxrcode/The-Monty-Hall-Paradox/README.md

 So, switching doors after Monty Hall opens one of the scooter doors is the statistically correct move and leads to a 2 in 3 chance of winning the prize, while sticking with the original door results in a 1 in 3 chance of winning.
 This can be surprising for many people, who initially believe that the odds do not change after Monty Hall opens a scooter door.

 In conclusion, the Monty Hall paradox is a classic example of how people often misunderstand conditional probability and the effects of new information on the probability of an event.е

+## License
+This software is released under the MIT License, see LICENSE.